thunlp/VERNet/README.md

 ## Data and Checkpoint
-* All these files can be downloaded and you should put them in the corresponding folders
+* All these files can be downloaded and you should put them in the corresponding folders.
 * All ``data`` can be found at [Ali Drive](https://thunlp.oss-cn-qingdao.aliyuncs.com/VERNet/data.zip).
 * The ``checkpoints`` (BERT-VERNet and ELECTRA-VERNet) can be found at [Ali Drive](https://thunlp.oss-cn-qingdao.aliyuncs.com/VERNet/checkpoints.zip).
 * All ``features`` used in reranking can be found at [Ali Drive](https://thunlp.oss-cn-qingdao.aliyuncs.com/VERNet/features.zip).